FalaahArifKhan/fairness-variance/docs/api/analyzers/SubgroupsVarianceAnalyzer.md

     Measure variance metrics for subgroups for the base model.
 Display variance plots for analysis if needed.
 Save results to a .csv file if needed.

-    Returns averaged bootstrap predictions and a pandas dataframe of variance metrics for subgroups.
+    Return averaged bootstrap predictions and a pandas dataframe of variance metrics for subgroups.

     **Parameters**